 If you have a dental problem that has not improved with painkillers, a dental infection or a lump, swelling or ulcer that has not disappeared after 2 weeks you are advised to phone your dental practice.

 If you do not regularly attend a dental practice, please contact the Dental Helpline on 01633 744387, which is open Monday – Friday, 9:00am-12:15pm and 1:15pm-4:00pm.
-Patients should be advised that If they call the Dental Helpline for urgent dental care in the evenings (6.30pm-8am) they will receive advice only as there are no dental appointments.
+Patients should be advised that If they call the Dental Helpline for urgent dental care in the evenings (6.30pm-8am) they will receive advice only as there are no dental appointments available at this time.
 During weekends and Bank Holiday’s patients can also contact the Dental Helpline where a limited number of urgent appointments are available at Clytha Clinic, Newport and/or advice can be obtained.

 Patients can also go to their local community pharmacy to ask about pain relief and advice on over the counter medication.